cilium/community/CONTRIBUTOR-ROLES.md

 * Privileges:
     * Access to Cilium social media accounts and mailing lists
+    * Review and approve on behalf of the community team

 The process of becoming a Community Team member is:

-1. Make a PR against the [community team file](roles/Community-Team.md)
+1. Make a PR against the [community team file](https://github.com/cilium/community/blob/main/ladder/teams/community.yaml)
 2. Approval by one committer

 ### CI Team